danisulda/danisulda/README.md

 👦 **I am Daniel Soldano**

-💻I'm 16 years old and I'm a student at the Ettore Majorana Technical Institute in Grugliasco, where I mainly study computer science.
-I'm passionate about football, video games, and fashion.
-Right now, I'm learning and improving my web development skills with the goal of creating my own website to sell the clothes I design.
+💻I am Daniel Soldano the student at the Ettore Majorana Technical Institute in Grugliasco.